hudmol/user_defined_in_basic/README.md

 `digital_objects` key guarantees the addition of a `user_defined` subrecord.
 To disable this behavior, simply remove the key.

-For each record type, specify the `user_defined` fields that you would like to see in the `Basic Information`.
+For each record type, specify a list of `user_defined` fields that you would like to see in the `Basic Information`.
 The fields specified will be moved to the `Basic Information` section and will appear in the order specified.

-If you specify a key other than the three record types supported, or a field that doesn't exist in the `user_defined` record, a warning will be logged at startup.
+If you specify a field that doesn't exist in the `user_defined` record, a warning will be logged at startup.